maelle/simplymaelle/content/post/2024-06-03-small-informative-commits/index.md

 {{< figure src="blame.png" width=500 alt="simplified diagram of Git blame: for each line in a script on the left we see who added it, when, with what commit message.">}}

 For instance, I added or modified the 2 lines at the top and the the two lines in the middle, that are highlighted in yellow, a few years ago.
-The line that is interesting to me, 'x \<- x - 1', was added by ropenscibot in 2017.
+The line that is interesting to me, `x <- x - 1`, was added by ropenscibot in 2017.

 Now, I can try and display more information about the Git commit that last modified, or added that mysterious line.
 The person who last touch the line chose our adventure...